Rhythm, Country and Blues

 Rhythm, Country and Blues (a.k.a.
 Rhythm Country and Blues) is an album featuring duets between R&B and country music artists on classic songs.
 It was released by MCA Records on March 1, 1994.
-The album debuted at #1 on Top Country Albums and #15 on Top R&B/Hip-Hop Albums charts.
+The album debuted at No. 1 on the Top Country Albums and No. 15 on the Top R&B/Hip-Hop Albums charts.
 Marty Stuart's rendition of "The Weight" later appeared on his 1995 compilation The Marty Party Hit Pack.
 The album was nominated for the Country Music Association Award for Album of the Year in 1994.